stagerightlabs/daily-kaizen/entries/2020/april/2020_04_14_elixir_enum_take.md

 []
 ```

+Remember that values in Elixir are immutable, so when using the `take/2` method the original enumerable is not affected, and the result is a brand new value stored separately in memory.

-The "/2" in "take/2" refers to the number of parameters the function accepts.
+The "/2" in `take/2`1 refers to the number of parameters the function accepts.
 (More about that some other time.)

-Remember that values in Elixir are immutable, so when using the `take/2` method the original enumerable is not affected, and the result is a brand new value stored separately in memory.
+IEX is the interactive Elixir shell, which is a REPL similar to the console in your browser.
+If you [install Elixir](https://elixir-lang.org/install.html) on your system you can use IEX to experiment with Elixir.

 More here: